-All Biology majors are required to design, implement, and report on an independent research project.
-This project is a capstone event, usually done in an area of interest to the student, under the supervision of a faculty member.
-Projects are carried out over the course of two semesters, usually started in the spring of the junior year and completed in the fall of the senior year.
-Projects may be done in collaboration with off-campus research institutions, facilities, or organizations (see links below).
+All Biology majors are required to participate in a capstone experience, usually done in an area of interest to the student under the supervision of a faculty member.
+Alternatively, projects may be done in collaboration with off-campus research institutions, facilities, or organizations (see links below).

-The final projects are presented at the Biology Student Research Presentations held biannually in December and May.
-Each semester one student presenter receives the Shaun M. Thornton Award for Excellence in Research, established in 1993 to honor the memory of a Biology major who died in a traffic accident.
-The award is given to the presenter who gives the best oral and/or poster presentation.
+The student's work is presented at the Department's Student Poster Day held biannually in December and May.
+Each semester one student presenter receives the Shaun M. Thornton Award for excellence in research, established in 1993 to honor the memory of a Biology major who died in a traffic accident.
+The award is given to the student who gives the best poster presentation about their experience.

 BIOL 460 Research Experience in Biology